 Beginner ~ Guitar or fiddle experience is helpful, but not required.
 Learn to hold and tune a mandolin.
-Work on basic chords, scales, melodies, and picking and strumming techniques.
-Learn a few basic tunes.
+Work on basic chords, scales, melodies, picking and strumming and learn some tunes.
 Please let us know if you have experience with other instruments, or if this is your first instrument.

-Intermediate ~ You must have experience with the mandolin and understand how to create chords and play at least some solos.
+Intermediate ~ You have experience with the mandolin and know chords and some solos.
 You will further your knowledge of the mandolin.

-Advanced ~ You will pick up where the Intermediate Mandolin class left off.
-Contact us if you are unsure of your skill level.
+Advanced ~ Pick up where the Intermediate class left off.
+Unsure of your skill level - contact us.

 This little instrument adds a lot to Celtic and other genres of folk music - and it's easy to take along wherever you go.
 Bring a "D" whistle and learn some tunes!